 The most involved type of loft extension, a mansard is built out from the slope of the roof – typically at an angle of around 72°, with small dormer windows.

 A mansard can span the building’s entire width to add huge amounts of room, so it’s a popular solution in tight urban locations where space is at a premium.

 Read more: Real-life Loft Conversion Projects

 The new structure might be finished in tiles, metal, brick or render to complement the existing roof or walls.
 The extent of the works involved and amount of volume added means that mansard conversions usually need full planning consent.

 This involves rebuilding a sloping side roof (where it meets two other pitches) to form an upright gable end.

 Provided you maintain the existing roof plane and aren’t dealing with a front-facing hip, this kind of alteration can be considered permitted development – although it will often exceed the volume limits.

-The method can be combined with rear dormers to maximise space in your new loft conversion.
+The method can be combined with rear dormers to maximise space.